From Your Heart To Feet To Changing the World

 By Barry Pruitt

-But Michael knew that his mommy had spent everything she had preparing him and his siblings for the upcoming school year.
+But Michael knew his mommy had spent everything she had preparing him and his siblings for the upcoming school year.
 Michael didn't know why or where his dad went - just that he had recently left.
 Even so, Michael's heart was to think of his mom.
-She had spent all her money on him and his siblings – and he knew that she needed new shoes just like he did.
-There was no way to say no, and, there was no way to give all that we wanted to help this boy and his family.
-We gladly gave his mom a new pair of shoes and in so doing, we all had a chance to cry in joy together as they hugged us goodbye.
+She had spent all her money on him and his siblings – and he knew she needed new shoes just like he did.
+There was no way to say no, and there was no way to give all that we wanted to help this boy and his family.
+We gladly gave his mom a new pair of shoes, and in so doing, we all had a chance to cry in joy together as they hugged us goodbye.

-When Michael, his mom, and siblings left, I realized that they had given me something, too.
-They'd given me encouragement to think of others in addition to myself, that dreams can come true, that it never hurts to ask for what you want, and they gave me the gift of hope that each of us, and our companies, can have an impact beyond the immediate, and beyond what can be seen.
+When Michael, his mom, and his siblings left, I realized they had given me something, too.
+They'd encouraged me to think of others in addition to myself, that dreams can come true, that it never hurts to ask for what you want, and they gave me the gift of hope that each of us, and our companies, can have an impact beyond the immediate, and beyond what can be seen.
 That thinking took me back many years to my first conversation that day in the conference room with Manny.
 He started my introduction to little Michael with his story of inspiration and the need for shoes.

 Check Out the Premier Gathering of Mid-Market Companies!
 See the Agenda to Learn More